open-source-tabletop/cadence/core-rules/core-rules.md

 #### Special Rules

 Special rules modify how the model operates within the game.
 Some special rules are universal and are included in this book, these are typically given simply by name in a unit profile.
-Others are unique to a module, army, or model, and will be provided in the unit's profile or army list.
+Others are unique to a module, army, or model, and will be provided in the game module.

 #### Abilities